 Hot Cross Buns are buns marked with a cross on the top and traditionally eaten on Good Friday in many countries.
 These spiced sweet buns with sticky glaze on top and dried fruit inside are simply irresistible!

 By the way, I had made 2 batches of these delicious hot cross buns and they were gone pretty fast.
-They are delicious with homemade strawberry jam or plum jam.
+They are delicious with Homemade Strawberry Jam, Plum Jam or Strawberry Butter.

 USEFUL TIPS, INFORMATION AND WHAT I HAVE LEARNED AFTER BAKING THEM SEVERAL TIMES: